unchain-tech/UNCHAIN-projects/docs/Polygon-Whitelist-NFT/en/section-0/lesson-1_Course Introduction.md

 ### Self Introduction

 Hi everyone, I'm your teacher WTOM.
-In this tutorial, I will show you guys how to develop a dApp that allows only whitelisted users to mint NFTs.
-This tutorial requires some knowledge of Solidity, JavaScript, and HTML, but don't worry, I'll help you pick up these skills in the upcoming lessons.
+In this tutorial, I will show you guys how to use ChainIDE to develop a dApp that allows only whitelisted users to mint NFTs.
+This tutorial requires some knowledge of Solidity, TypeScript, and React, but don't worry, I'll help you pick up these skills in the upcoming lessons.

+### What is ChainIDE?

+[ChainIDE](https://chainide.com/) is a cloud-based IDE for developing decentralized applications, supporting various blockchains such as Ethereum, BNB Chain, Polygon, Conflux, Nervos, Dfinity, Flow and Aptos.
+Ethereum, BNB Chain, Polygon, Conflux, Nervos, Dfinity, Flow, Aptos, etc.

+It comes pre-populated with the necessary plug-ins for development, as well as modules for writing, compiling, debugging, testing, and deploying smart contracts.
+Therefore, you can start coding right away without having to build a complex environment.

 ### What we are building